isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 You may filter on these files if you are only interested in a specific data type and platform.
 Selecting a filter will update the associated list.
 The numbers next to the platform refers to the number of files available for that platform.

-If there are open access files that contain read-level data, you will be able to select files to view in the IGV viewer by selecting check boxes beside the viewer and selecting "VIEW IGV Viewer".
-Only if you have authenticated as a dbGaP authorized user will you be able to select controlled access files to view in the IGV viewer.
+If there are files that contain read-level data, you will be able to select files to view in the IGV viewer by selecting check boxes beside the viewer and selecting "Launch IGV" button.
+Only if you have authenticated as a dbGaP authorized user will you be able to select controlled access files to view in the IGV viewer (CCLE data does not require authorization to view the sequence data in the IGV viewer).

 Download File List as CSV
 -------------------------

-To download a list of files that are part of this cohort, select the menu button in the upper right on the File Listing page and select the "Download File List as CSV".
+To download a list of files that are part of this cohort, select the link in the upper right on the File Listing panel called "Download File List as CSV".
 This will begin a download process of all the files available for the cohort, taking into account the selected Platform filters.
 The file contains the following information for each file: